 Don't buy luxury items.
-You may be itching to turn your new kitchen into a home magazine cover, or celebrate your new dream home, but keep away from big purchases like furniture, cars, appliances, or vacations until closing.
-Financing new Plasma TVs with a store card or a bank credit card could put your credit worthiness at risk during the time it means the most.
+You may be itching to turn your new kitchen into a home magazine cover, or celebrate your new castle, but keep away from big purchases like furniture, jewelry, appliances, or vacations until the loan closes.
+Using credit cards to buy furniture could jeopardize your loan process by distorting your numbers.
 It's also a bad idea to make those big-ticket purchases with cash.
-Lending Institutions are examining your cash on hand when considering your loan.
+Lending Institutions are examining your cash reserve when considering your loan.

-Don't give a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
-Until the sale is complete, the good faith deposit remains yours.
-Although some FSBO sellers may not realize this, your earnest money should be used for your closing expenses.
-You'll want to put the money into a trust account, or get a neutral party, like an attorney, to hold it until closing.
-The contract should specify where the money goes if the transaction does not go through.
+Don't give funds directly to your seller (commonly in cases of "for sale by owner") for a "good faith" deposit.
+Until closing, the good faith deposit actually belongs to you.
+Although some FSBO sellers may not know this, the good faith funds must be used for your closing expenses.
+It's wise to put the funds into a trust account, or get an attorney to hold them until closing.
+The purchase agreement should dictate who keeps the earnest funds if the home purchase fails.